Another pie? Why not!? Because

 In a small mixing bowl beat cream cheese and 2 tablespoons of the dulce de leche with an electric mixer on medium to high-speed for 30 seconds.
 Add 1 egg; beat on medium speed until smooth.
 Spread evenly in the pastry-lined plate.
 Cover and chill for 30 minutes.

 Preheat oven to 350 degrees F. In a medium bowl whisk together pumpkin, evaporated milk, 2 eggs, sugar, the remaining 2 tablespoons dulce de leche, the hazelnut liqueur (if desired), and pumpkin pie spice.
 Carefully pour pumpkin mixture over cream cheese layer.

 Cover edge of pie loosely with foil.
 Bake for 25 minutes; remove foil.
 Bake about 25 minutes more or until filling is set in the center.
 Cool on a wire rack.

-To serve, top pie with Dulce de Leche-Hazelnut Whipped Cream, sprinkle with hazelnuts (if desired), and drizzle with additional dulce de leche (if necessary, stir in a little milk to thin for drizzling).
+To serve, top pie with Dulce de Leche-Hazelnut Whipped Cream (dollop or pipe) sprinkle with hazelnuts (if desired), and drizzle with additional dulce de leche.
+Slightly heat in the microwave and stir in a little milk, a bit at a time, to thin for drizzling.

 Sprinkle 1 tablespoon of the ice water over part of the flour mixture; toss with a fork.
 Push moistened pastry to one side of the bowl.
 Repeat moistening flour mixture, using 1 tablespoon of the ice water at a time, until all the flour mixture is moistened (4 to 5 tablespoons ice water total).